 What is the difference between a tax credit and a tax deduction?

-There are a few simple differences between tax credits and tax deductions.
-Tax credits provide a dollar-for-dollar reduction of your income tax liability.
+Tax deductions lower your taxable income.
+Tax credits provide a dollar-for-dollar reduction of your state income tax liability.
 This means that a $10,000 tax credit saves you $10,000 in taxes.
-Alternatively, tax deductions reduce your total taxable income.

 Which planned gifts qualify?